MixDrinks/backend/ReadMe.md

-# The mix drinks backend application
+# The service for mixdrinks.org

 ## Application setup